MiledKalbourji/CSCI401W/sprint-reviews/sprint-review5.md

 *(Reflect on the process, decisions made, tools used, and the challenges encountered.
 Discuss any insights that the team can take forward into the next sprint.)*

 1. **Lesson 1**:   Lesson learned is always use different tools, and have them at your disposal.
 Next time instead of researching just one of the tools at a time, research mutliple tools at a time.
 At First I thought about using Kivy, another powerful Python interface, that is great for mobile applications.
 After a very few crucial days trying to install Kivy, my problems could not go away.
-I used Tkinter and got away with the GUI with proper fucntionality.
+I used Tkinter and got away with the GUI with proper fucntionality. (miled)

 2. **Lesson 2**: